Stills & Nash…Recent Interviews

 Let’s hope the new Beatle’s ‘64 documentary can capture the spirit of that year.

-Crosby Stills Nash & Young…1969 Concert Release
+Crosby Stills Nash & Young…1969 Concert Release (Review)

 As you’ve probably noticed, Classic Rock artists have recently been releasing old concerts, and now Crosby Stills Nash & Young are part of the trend.
 Neil Young joined CSN shortly before they played four times in two days at the Fillmore East.
 The four-man group had performed just two shows (including Woodstock) before appearing at the New York City venue.
-There have been poor-quality bootlegs of this concert from September 20th of 1969, but now we have the quality eight-track mixing-board recordings.
+There have been poor-quality bootlegs of this concert from September 20th of 1969, but now we have the high-quality eight-track mixing-board recordings.

-Live At Fillmore East, 1969 will be released October 25th, 2024.
+Live At Fillmore East, 1969 was released October 25th, 2024.
+The review is below.

 The 2024 mix of the album was supervised by Stephen Stills and Neil Young.
 As an audio buff, Young was particularly happy with the result.
 He said “It’s all analog.
 The vinyl comes out just like it would have been in 1969.
 It’s a beautiful thing.”